oneapi-src/oneAPI-tab/organization/README.rst

 SIG activities include the following:

 * Open technical discussions relevant to specific technologies and the oneAPI specification
-* Faciliating presentations and discussion and presentation of
+* Faciliating presentations and discussion and presentation of proposals for specification changes or updates

-proposals for specification changes or updates
+New SIGs can be proposed by members of the community.

 oneAPI Community Forum Working Groups
 -------------------------------------